arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/datatypes/validated/README.md

 }
 ```

-`Rules` defines abstract behaviors that can be composed and have access to the scoipe of `ApplicativeError` where we can invoke `just` to lift values in to the positive result and `raiseError` into the error context.
+`Rules` defines abstract behaviors that can be composed and have access to the scope of `ApplicativeError` where we can invoke `just` to lift values in to the positive result and `raiseError` into the error context.

 Once we have such abstract algebra defined we can simply materialize it to data types that support different error strategies: